mkdocstrings/typescript/docs/insiders/index.md

   [^4]:
     It's currently not possible to grant access to each member of an organization, as GitHub only allows for adding users.
-Thus, after sponsoring, please send an email to pawamoy@pm.me, stating which account should become a collaborator of the Insiders repository.
+Thus, after sponsoring, please send an email to dev@pawamoy.fr, stating which account should become a collaborator of the Insiders repository.
 We're working on a solution which will make access to organizations much simpler.
     To ensure that access is not tied to a particular individual GitHub account,